-[Regulation 54J inserted in Gazette 3 Apr 2007 p.
+[Regulation 54J inserted: Gazette 3 Apr 2007 p.
 1499.]

 54K.
 Standard conditions of absence permits

 (1) An absence permit is subject to the condition that the prisoner shall —

 (a) at all times that the prisoner is absent from prison under the permit, remain in the charge of an escort, or under the supervision of a supervisor, as specified in the permit; and